Blendify/blender-manual/blender_docs/manual/advanced/limits.rst

 Space
 =====

-While object positions, vertex locations aren't clamped, larger values become increasingly imprecise.
+While object positions, vertex locations are not clamped, larger values become increasingly imprecise.

 To get an idea of the precision you can work with using different scales.